Outdoor Wood Burning Boilers

-Chimney Specialists Inc. in Highland, WI offers a great selection of outdoor wood burning boilers and forced air wood burning furnaces.
+Chimney Specialists Inc. in Highland, WI offers a great selection of outdoor wood burning boilers.
 Known as the tri-state leader in wood burning, we serve a wide area from Madison, WI to Dubuque, IA and across all of Southwest Wisconsin, Northeast Iowa and Northwest Illinois.
-These units provide economical heating solutions for homes, garages, shops, barns and other buildings.
-Choose from our four top brands below:
+These units provide economical heating solutions for garages, shops, barns and other buildings.
+Choose from our top brand below:

 VIDEOS - Learn About Our Wood Burning Boilers

 Many consider the Central Boiler Wood Burning Furnaces the best of the best.
 That's why we have sold hundreds of these highly-rated furnaces.
 Our customers like to brag about how much money they save on their heating bills.
 They love how their furnace performs.
 Listen to Jack Potter of Dodgeville, WI as he talks about his system.